aws-samples/serverless-patterns/activemq-lambda-sam-java/README.md

 1. Log into the ActiveMQ Web Console using the `username` and `password` provided at the time of deployment.
 The console URL is available in the`ActiveMQWebConsole` key of `sam deploy` output.

-2. Set the `Queue Name` field to `MyTestQueue` and click the `Create` button.
-The new queue should be added and shortly show in a table.
+2. Click on the `Queues` tab to open the list of queues.

-4. Click on the `Send To` link under `Operations` tab.
+3. Click on the `Send To` link under `Operations` tab next to the `MyTestQueue` queue.

-5. Enter a `Message Body` and click `Send` button.
+4. Enter a `Message Body` and click `Send` button.

-6. Execute the below command to tail logs of the AWS Lambda function.
+5. Execute the below command to tail logs of the AWS Lambda function.
 Please replace `MyMQMessageHandlerFunction` from the `sam deploy -g` output and also your region.
    ```bash
    aws logs tail --follow /aws/lambda/{MyMQMessageHandlerFunction} --region {your-region}
    ```

 6. Check the AWS Lambda console log.
 It should print the message from the Amazon MQ queue.

 7. Press `Ctrl + c` to stop tailing the logs.